kmsanjana/DATA_TRENDS_ON_AMERICA-S_RECENT_ACCIDENT_STATS/README.md

 1. **How do temporal factors (time of day, day of the week, month) influence the frequency and severity of fatal accidents?**
 2. **What is the relationship between weather and lighting conditions and the occurrence of fatal accidents?**
 3. **How do road conditions (urban vs. rural, road type, and traffic controls) impact the severity of crashes?**
-4. **Are there discernible trends in fatal accidents across different years?
+4. **Are there discernible trends in fatal accidents over time?
 Has there been an increase or decrease in fatalities in certain regions?**
 5. **How does EMS arrival time influence the outcome of fatal crashes, and are quicker response times linked to lower fatality rates?**

 This analysis will be helpful for policymakers, city planners, and road safety organizations to drive impactful changes.